fhildeb/lukso-node-guide/docs/theory/preparations/node-specifications.md

 :::tip

-Further details about the slasher functionality can be found on the [slasher service](/docs/theory/node-operation/slasher-service.md) page.
+Further details about the slasher functionality can be found on the [Slasher Service](/docs/theory/node-operation/slasher-service.md) page.

 :::